 In addition to the above, all middle school or high school applicants should also submit the following information:

-3. Tuition for the past three years.
+3. Tuition for the current or upcoming school year and for the past three years.

 6. A description of the school’s financial aid program, its source(s) of funding, and the percentage of the school’s budget devoted to financial aid.